 The Everest region trekking is one of the most popular trekking destinations in Nepal.
-We explore world tallest mountain Mt.
+We explore world’s tallest mountain Mt.
 Everest (8848m), Buddhist monasteries, a lifestyle of Sherpa’s/ world famous mountain climbers, Sagarmatha National Park (one of the world heritage site) with beautiful scenery.
-We also get chance to flight experience in one of the dangerous airport in Tenzin Hillary airport/Lukla, which is built under the supervision of Tenzin Hillary.
-When there was no airport Jiri is the gateway for Everest base camp trekking.
-The trek to Everest base camp perhaps the world most famous adventure trek so the trekkers follow the same route every year to see the Sherpa’s village, panoramic mountains view along with world highest mountain Mt.
+We also get the chance to flight experience in one of the adventurous airport in Tenzin Hillary airport/Lukla, which is built under the supervision of Tenzin Hillary.
+When there was no airport, Jiri is the gateway for Everest base camp trekking.
+The trek to Everest base camp perhaps the world most famous adventure trek so the trekkers follow the same route every year to see the Sherpa’s village, panoramic mountains view along with w0rld highest mountain Mt.
 Everest (8848 m).
 The Everest region is challenging for the trekkers because of altitude and geographical structures but the infrastructures, trekking trill are highly developed to make easy and comfortable for the trekkers.
-The main aim of this trek is the Everest Base Camp at the altitude of 4364m.
+The main aim of this trek is the Everest Base Camp at the altitude of 5380m.
 But we can’t see the view of Mt.
 Everest from Basecamp. to saw the Mt.
 Everest, we need to climb Kala-Pattar at the altitude of 5545m.
 Beside the mountain this region also famous for the biodiversity.
 During our trek, we explore the Sagarmatha National Park.
 Snow leopard, Himalayan Thar, Himalayan Busk Bear, musk deer Pikka, are the major attraction animals in this region.
-The journey of Everest Base Camp trek is the great way to explore the cultural and adventure experiences in the Himalayan region.
+The journey of the Everest Base Camp trek is the great way to explore the cultural and adventure experiences in the Himalayan region.

 Area: Everest Region,